dskoda/Zeolites-AMD/README.md

 The code in [zeo_amd](zeo_amd/) simplifies the analysis in the notebooks by bundling relevant functions and scripts in the `zeo_amd` package.
 They contain scripts that perform, for this specific work:

+- Calculation of the distance matrix using the `amd` code
+- Plotting of the minimum spanning tree
 - Clustering of the zeolite data
 - Training and selection of classifiers
-- Hyperparameter optimization
-- Calculation of the distance matrix using the `amd` code
-- Plotting of the minimum spanning tree
+- Analysis of the results from hyperparameter optimization

 ## Citing